skymavis/waypoint-android/README.md

 # Mavis ID Android SDK

-The Mavis ID iOS SDK lets developers integrate Mavis ID into mobile apps developed for the Android platform.
+The Mavis ID Android SDK lets developers integrate Mavis ID into mobile apps developed for the Android platform.
 After the integration, users can sign in to your app with Mavis ID and create an embedded Web3 wallet to interact with the blockchain to send and receive tokens, sign messages, and more.

 ## Features